Pierre Estève: Into video game design

-In 1995, he gets in touch with Cryo Interactive, an editor and developer of video games.
-At that time the French game-making studio is working on the sequel to Dragon Lore, and offers him to direct and complete the sound design to the new episode.
+In 1995, he got in touch with Cryo Interactive, an editor and developer of video games.
+At that time the French game-making studio was working on the sequel to Dragon Lore, and offerrf him to direct and complete the sound design to the new episode.
 Intrigued by the innovations and structural and sonorous experimentations allowed by video games, he accepts to compose and record the soundtrack to Dragon Lore II within a very short span of time.
-Deriving his inspiration from composers such as Carl Orff or Basil Poledouris, he writes a score in a baroque and epic spirit, with the addition of a few Oriental notes.
-Estève wishes to go beyond the limitations of technology imposed by the instruments then available and samples his own sound library in order to obtain a satisfactory rendering.
-Owing to the technological limitations of the times, he has to elaborate most of his tracks from short patterns repeated in a loop, which he gradually and subtly builds upon.
+Deriving his inspiration from composers such as Carl Orff or Basil Poledouris, he wrote a score in a baroque and epic spirit, with the addition of a few Oriental notes.
+Estève wished to go beyond the limitations of technology imposed by the instruments then available and samples his own sound library in order to obtain a satisfactory rendering.
+Owing to the technological limitations of the times, he had to elaborate most of his tracks from short patterns repeated in a loop, which he gradually and subtly builds upon.
 Indeed, each of the melodic loops had to keep within 512 kb and the final compositions were made up by blending them all together.
 Pierre Estève also built a sound motor with the help of the programmer of the game, which enabled him to create musical variations according to the scenario.
 This particular experiment was a defining moment in the composer's career as it was a first step towards the elaborations of interactive installations as from 2000.
 Dragon Lore II was released in December 1996 and the soundtrack was actually published as an album in 2009.

 After his work on his game, Pierre founds the label called Shooting Star by the end of 1996, and his part will be to extend and produce sound content for the music and audiovisual industries.
 Shooting Star publishes Esteve's first solo album under the name Bamboo in early 1997.
-This album is planned to be the first of a series of recordings dedicated to sonorous materials and matters.
+This album was planned to be the first of a series of recordings dedicated to sonorous materials and matters.

-Pierre Estève also acts as a musical consultant on the music and the French dubbings of Versailles 1685, developed by Cryo.
+Pierre Estève also acted as a musical consultant on the music and the French dubbings of Versailles 1685, developed by Cryo.
 He also designs the sound effects of the cinematic for the two games which come after Versailles in the same collection: Egypt 1156 B.C.: Tomb of the Pharaoh (1997) and China: Intrigue in The Forbidden City (1998).